Last update Nov 21, 2023

 - Bulk-packed meat products must be packaged in plastic (cryovac or similar material), even if packed in waxed or impermeable boxes.

 - The production date (date on which the product was prepared) must be identified on the master carton.

 - Information for Exporters on Label Registration: Brazil requires that labels be registered before exports can be certified by FSIS.
 Exporting establishments are responsible for obtaining the label registration from the Government of Brazil.
 FSIS is not responsible for label registration with the Government of Brazil – either the Ministry of Agriculture, Livestock, and Supply (MAPA) and/or the Department of Animal Origin Products (DIPOA).
 However, documentation of the label registration with MAPA/DIPOA must be provided to and verified by FSIS personnel and the label registration number must be included on the FSIS Beef, Beef Products, and Offals letterhead certificate (LHC) which is required as part of export certification.

 If requested, USDA’s Foreign Agricultural Service (FAS) in Brasilia, Brazil can facilitate the label registration process.
-Please contact:
+Please contact FAS at: